 Ajambo and Baby Sanyu

-Last year, we met Ajambo, a soon to be mum of two in Lunyo, Uganda.
+In 2018, we met Ajambo, a soon-to-be mum of two in Lunyo, Uganda.
 Since then she delivered a healthy baby girl!
 We were delighted to check in recently with Ajambo and her baby, Sanyu, who are both doing very well.

-At seven months of age, Sanyu, whose name means ‘happiness’, is a joyful and healthy little girl.
+By then, Sanyu, whose name means ‘happiness’ was a joyful and healthy seven-month-old.
 She even walks on her own!
 Although she had a mild cold at the time of our visit, Sanyu’s vaccinations, medication and nutritious diet allowed her a quick recovery.
-She will also receive her vitamin A supplement on her first birthday for an extra immunity boost.
+She received her vitamin A supplement on her first birthday for an extra immunity boost.